-Figure 8: Share of women reporting a wife is justified in refusing sex with her husband if tired or not in the mood data points.
-Therefore country trends should not be compared.
+Figure 8: Share of women reporting a wife is justified in refusing sex with her husband if tired or not in the mood

 Adolescent sexual activity: norms about adolescent sexuality, marriage and childbearing

 Adolescent pregnancy trends have fallen over the past 25 years, portraying a potential shift in norms around young women's sexuality and their role as mothers.
 Figure 9, which shows global and regional trends from 1995 to 2018, reveals major differences across regions, however.
 Fertility rates (measured in births for every 1,000 adolescent girls aged 15 to 19) fell anywhere from 2.41 births in East Asia and the Pacific (where rates remain low) to 63.8 births in South Asia.
 The data also suggest that adolescent pregnancy remains high in sub-Saharan Africa, where the most recent fertility rate (101.2) is still five times higher than the regional averages for Europe and Central Asia (16.6), North America (17.6), and East Asia and the Pacific (20.69).